Maryland Bishop Admits to Hit-and-Run Killing of Baltimore Bicyclist

 The bishop returned to the scene approximately 20 minutes after the accident at the urging of cyclists.
 According to witnesses, the bishops Subaru had suffered massive damage, and the windshield was shattered, suggesting that the bishop had to have known that she struck someone.

 It is not yet known if Bishop Cook will face any criminal charges for striking Palermo.
 She has retained an attorney, and is on administrative leave from her position with the Diocese.
 A statement from her attorney expressed sorrow for the accident, asked for prayers on behalf of Palermo, his family, and Bishop Cook.

 In 2010, Bishop Cook was charged with DUI after being arrested for driving under the influence of alcohol and possessing marijuana.
 She received probation, and it is not known if drugs or alcohol played a role in this accident.

 For now, the Baltimore bicycling community is coming together to remember Palermo as a friend, businessman, father, and cycling enthusiast.
 Many cyclists have left flowers, signs, and other memorabilia at the site of the accident, and hope that justice will be served for Palermo's family.

 Bicyclists have a right to use the road, and drivers need to remember to share space and leave sufficient room to safely pass.
 The attorneys at Goldberg Finnegan express their deepest sympathies to the family of Mr. Palermo, and remind all drivers to be aware of their surroundings at all times.

-If you or your loved one has been injured while bicycling, Goldberg Finnegan can help you get the compensation you need to recover from your injuries.
+If you or your loved one has been injured while bicycling, a Silver Spring personal injury lawyer from Goldberg Finnegan can help you get the compensation you need to recover from your injuries.
 Call (888) 213-8140 or use our case evaluation form to have your accident claim reviewed for free today.